awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

    }
    ```

-   The policy has four statements, to allow *WooferLambdaRole* to do the following:
+   The policy has four statements that allow `WooferLambdaRole` to do the following:
-   + Execute a Lambda function \(publishNewBark\)\.
-You will create the function later in this tutorial\.
+   + Execute a Lambda function \(`publishNewBark`\)\.
+You create the function later in this tutorial\.
-   + Access CloudWatch Logs\.
-The Lambda function will write diagnostics to CloudWatch Logs at runtime\.
+   + Access Amazon CloudWatch Logs\.
+The Lambda function writes diagnostics to CloudWatch Logs at runtime\.
-   + Read data from the DynamoDB stream for *BarkTable*\.
+   + Read data from the DynamoDB stream for `BarkTable`\.
    + Publish messages to Amazon SNS\.

-1. Type the following command to attach the policy to *WooferLambdaRole*:
+1. Enter the following command to attach the policy to `WooferLambdaRole`\.

    ```
    aws iam put-role-policy --role-name WooferLambdaRole \